 *** This post has been updated as per new PSI Score Reports.
 Please read the post carefully and watch the video below to see how to use the new calculator.

-I feel like the ARE community needs to know how they performed, in numbers, after their tests.
+I feel like the ARE community needs to know how they performed after their tests.
+But unfortunately, NCARB still holds that information to itself.
 I see posts on the NCARB forum and Facebook complaining about this every day.
 That is why I spent some time creating a calculator to help you assess your score reports.
-If a test taker knew approximately how many correct answers they did, that would help them tremendously.
-That gave me the motivation to work on this little project.
+In my opinion, if a test taker knew approximately how many correct answers they did on a failed attempt, that would help them tremendously for their next try.

-I should warn you, though.
-This method is based on the arithmetic average of questions that a test taker can potentially receive per exam section.
-There is no way to know these numbers exactly.
-NCARB provides ranges, not the exact percentages/numbers.
-Also, in the calculator, the percentages of each Level are based on the arithmetic average of potential success rates and cannot be accepted as 100% accurate data.
-It is an approximation based on the given information.
-In this method, Level -1 is accepted as a success level around 20-25%, Level-2 is accepted as a success level around 40-50%, so on and so forth.
-They are all approximate assumptions.
+Please remember that there is no way of knowing exactly how many questions you answered correctly… It is an approximation based on the given information.
 This method will not give you a 100% accurate/final result.
-They should be accepted as APPROXIMATE results to provide you with SOME numeric ideas based on your score report.
+It should be accepted as APPROXIMATE results to provide you with SOME numeric ideas based on your score report.
 I have no data provided by NCARB or another person/entity to support this method.
 This method is totally produced by me, Elif Bayram.
-Please do not forget that the results you will find in the calculator should not be considered the exact number of questions answered correctly.
 When using this method, the user assumes and accepts full responsibility.